 These discussions have provided us an opportunity to further explore issues important to us and our stockholders, including corporate governance policies, human capital programs and strategies, executive compensation and corporate sustainability and environmental policies.
-In particular, we received constructive feedback that helped shape a number of executive compensation enhancements made for 2022 and will assist us in further refining our corporate sustainability reports in the future.
-In 2022, approximately 95% of votes cast by our stockholders were in favor of our say-on-pay proposal.
+In 2022, approximately 96.5% of votes cast by our stockholders were in favor of our say-on-pay proposal.
 Although this vote demonstrates substantial support of our executive compensation programs, representatives of our board and management team continued to undertake stockholder engagement efforts to, among other things, solicit stockholder input on our executive compensation structure and ensure ongoing stockholder support of our executive compensation programs.
 We look forward to continued engagement with stockholders throughout the year so that we can incorporate their ideas to further strengthen our executive compensation programs, continue our commitment to ESG matters, improve our disclosure practices and enhance our governance practices.

-CODE OF BUSINESS CONDUCT AND ETHICS
+- CODE OF BUSINESS CONDUCT AND ETHICS

-Our board of directors previously adopted a Code of Business Conduct and Ethics designed for directors and employees to ensure clarity regarding our expectations, which code was further updated to reflect additional policies and enhancements in April 2022.
+Our board of directors previously adopted a Code of Business Conduct and Ethics designed for directors and employees to ensure clarity regarding our expectations, which code was further updated to reflect additional policies and enhancements in February 2024.
 Our Code of Business Conduct and Ethics embodies our commitment to conduct our businesses in accordance with our core values, all applicable laws, rules and regulations and the highest ethical standards.
 Our Code of Business Conduct and Ethics applies to all directors, executive officers, including the Chief Executive Officer, the Chief Financial Officer, principal accounting officer and controller and persons performing similar functions, and all other employees.
 Our Code of Business Conduct and Ethics covers various topics including, among others, public disclosure, conflicts of interest, equal employment, fair dealing, anti-discrimination, anti-harassment, confidentiality, data privacy, cybersecurity, intellectual property, political activity and contributions, environmental responsibility, human rights, health and safety, transactions with vendors and gifts and the limited process for waivers.
 Our Code of Business Conduct and Ethics is also focused on compliance with applicable laws, rules and regulations, governing, among others, insider trading, anti-trust, anti-corruption, anti-bribery, anti-money laundering, anti-boycott and export controls, and establishes reporting and complaint procedures, including an anonymous hotline, for any irregularities or violations, including with respect to accounting, internal control and auditing matters.
-Our Code of Business Conduct and Ethics is posted on our website under the "Investors-Corporate Governance" caption.
-You may also obtain copies of our Code of Business Conduct and Ethics at no charge to you, by writing to Corporate Secretary, Diamondback Energy, Inc., 500 West Texas Ave, Suite 100, Midland, TX 79701.
+Our Code of Business Conduct and Ethics at no charge to you, by writing to Corporate Secretary, Diamondback Energy, Inc., 500 West Texas Ave, Suite 100, Midland, TX 79701.